genenetwork/sysmaintenance/assembly_update_documentation/mm9_to_mm10_20161213/update_table_geno.md

   AFTER Mb;
   ```

-  These queries should last about 16 sec.
+  This query should last about 16 sec.

-2. Duplicated in these new colums.
+2. Duplicate the data currently in the **Mb** column into the **Mb_2016** column.
 The SQL for this is the following:
    ```
    UPDATE Geno
    SET Geno.`Mb_2016` = Geno.`Mb`;